Employer of Record UAE

 • End-of-Service Benefits: Under the UAE Labor Law, employees who complete at least one year of service are entitled to end-of-service benefits, which are calculated based on their length of employment and last salary.
 These benefits are intended to provide financial support to employees when their employment ends, whether through resignation or dismissal.

-Employee Benefits and Compensation in Dubai
+Employee Benefits and Compensation in UAE

 UAE labor laws provide workers with benefits like annual leave, public holidays, end-of-service gratuity, and health insurance, ensuring their work-life balance and financial security.
 Employers in Dubai must comply with these regulations to avoid penalties and promote employee satisfaction.